ikks/libreoffice-stable-diffusion/docs/README.md

 be shown as a new image in LibreOffice inside the current document.

 ## Limitations
-- **Generation speed:** StableHorde is a cluster of stable-diffusion servers run by volunteers.
-The generation speed depends on how many servers are in the cluster, which hardware they use and how many others want to generate with StableHorde.
-The upside is, that StableHorde is free to use, the downside that the generation speed is unpredictable.
+- **Generation speed:** AIHorde is a cluster of stable-diffusion servers run by volunteers.
+The generation speed depends on how many servers are in the cluster, which hardware they use and how many others want to generate with AIHorde.
+The upside is, that AIHorde is free to use, the downside that the generation speed is unpredictable.

-- **Privacy:** The privacy StableHorde offers is similar to generating in a public discord channel.
+- **Privacy:** The privacy AIHorde offers is similar to generating in a public discord channel.
 So, please assume, that neither your prompts nor your generated images are private.